How to challenge DSS discrimination

 8 weeks to give you a final response if you're not happy with their full response

-These schemes are independent and can look at customer complaints about agents.
+These schemes look into customer complaints about letting agents.

-You can take your complaint to one of these schemes if:
+You can take your complaint to a redress scheme if:

 the agent ignores your email or letter